View the Executive Summary for this brief.

 According to Amnesty International, across the Middle East “with virtually no exceptions governments have displayed a shocking intolerance for the rights to freedom of expression, association and peaceful assembly.”
 Protesters and activists across the region from the United Arab Emirates to Palestine to Lebanon have been detained for criticizing authorities or peacefully demonstrating.

 Civilians also suffer through armed conflicts in the region, particularly those caught in the civil wars in Yemen and Syria.
-Human Rights Watch reports that as of the end of 2020, there have been more than 18,400 civilian deaths in Yemen and more than 9.3 million Syrians have become food insecure.
+Human Rights Watch reports that as of the end of 2021, over 4 million people are internally displaced in Yemen and more than 13.4 million Syrians are in need of humanitarian assistance, with 1.48 million in “‘catastrophic'” need.
 The Global Coalition seeks to stabilize areas liberated from ISIS in Iraq and Syria, but the US-led offensive against ISIS in Raqqa has also been accused of causing far more civilian deaths than had been acknowledged.

 Current Challenges and Areas for Reform